 The Cybex scored a 7 of 10 for ease of installation using the vehicle belt.
-This score is above average for the group and is arguably good enough for something you might not need to do.
-The high score is a 9 shared by Phil and Teds Alpha and the Peg Perego Primo Viaggio 4-35.
+This score is above average and arguably good enough for something you might not need to do.

-The Cybex has a very interesting belt lock-off system that helps even the weakest parent achieve a tight and secure installation using the belt method.
-The lock off is relatively easy to use, and the color coded belt path makes it easy to know where to put the belt.
+The Cybex has an interesting belt lock-off system that helps parents achieve a tight and secure installation using the vehicle belt.
+The lock-off is relatively easy to use, and the color-coded belt path makes the belt path straightforward.
 The lock-off gets/keeps the belt extremely tight, almost too tight, and occasionally we had trouble closing it.
-The upside is there is no reason to struggle with the vehicle belt to get a tight fit and parents lacking upper body strength will appreciate the feature that prevents frustration during installation.
+There is no reason to struggle with the vehicle belt to get a tight fit and parents lacking upper body strength will appreciate the feature that prevents frustration.

-This seat also has a level on the base that helps parents find the proper angle.
-Whether you use LATCH or the belt the level can help parents find the right fit.
-The little ball in the level has a tendency to catch on the inside of the casing, and we think it would work better if the ball were metal or if the entire level was the liquid bubble variety.
-However, it certainly better than a line drawn on the side of the seat.
+This seat has a level on the base for help finding the proper installation angle.
+The little ball in the level has a tendency to catch on the inside of the casing, and we think it would work better if the ball was metal or the level was the liquid/bubble style.
+However, it is better than a line on the seat side.

 Ease of Install - Without the Base

-The Cybex has a European belt path system that is color-coded.
-We prefer the European method because we think it feels more secure with the shoulder strap wrapped around the back of the carrier.
-Threading the belt is easy, and we did not need a towel or noodle to install the seat correctly.
+The Cybex has a color-coded European belt path.
+We prefer this method because it feels more secure with the shoulder strap wrapped around the carrier.
+Threading the belt is easy, and we did not need a towel or noodle.

-This seat can be installed using the American belt path method if necessary with a belt thread across the lower portion of the carrier.
+This seat can install using the American method by threading the belt across the lower portion of the carrier.
 If your vehicle middle seat only has a lap belt, you can still install the seat without the base.
 Unfortunately, this carrier doesn't feel that stable once installed.
-It earned the lowest score for stability in our review, tying with the Chicco Keyfit 30

 Ease of Use